Discover and use our 10 sales commission templates. Fully customizable, they can be adapted to your sales rep data!

 • The stage of maturity of the company.
 A fast-growing company may also offer a higher commission share in order to motivate its SDRs.

 • The seniority of the employee.
 Employees at the beginning of their career are often more motivated by a high commission percentage.
 On the other hand, senior employees prefer a larger fixed salary component due to their family and financial situation (mortgage, etc.).
-Once again, this rule is not universal, as some senior employees prefer a high variable salary because they have knowledge of the business and/or the market and/or the company that is favourable to them in order to achieve their objectives.
+Once again, this rule is not universal, as some senior employees prefer a high variable salary because they have knowledge of the business and/or the market and/or the company that is favorable to them in order to achieve their objectives.

 • The sales cycle.
 Generally, the variable remuneration share is lower when the sales cycle is long because the sales volume is lower.